emipa606/Aquarium/README.md

 # Details

-The specifics for this mod have been provided in this PDF: [https://1drv.ms/b/s!Au3GsmKyQkDYjKlj3xh-1Vd3lD0mlg?e=y5MUhb](Aquarium Notes)
+The specifics for this mod have been provided in this PDF: [Aquarium Notes](https://1drv.ms/b/s!Au3GsmKyQkDYjKlj3xh-1Vd3lD0mlg?e=y5MUhb)

 # Compatibility